 Now in a side project we had Brian Jones, Mick Jagger, Keith Richards along with drummer Tony Chapman jammin’ so hard that they decided to make a demo tape and send it to EMI Records; unfortunately for EMI they rejected the demo.
 Things get a little confusing and Taylor leaves to go to the Royal College of Art and the guys officially form a band and call themselves the Rolling Stones in honor of a Muddy Waters song.

 The Rolling Stones played their first show at the Marquee on July 12, 1962.
-In case you were wondering this version of the Rolling Stones included Jagger, Jones, Richards, Taylor (he came back), and Mick Avory who was on drums.
-Once again things got confusing when both Avory and Taylor were replaced by Tony Chapman and Bill Wyman who then Chapman himself was replaced by Charlie Watts.
-Soon after the Rolling Stones had an eight month residency at the Crawdaddy Club where they saw much success!
-New manager Andrew Oldham took advantage of the Beatles sensation and marketed the Rolling Stones as the Beatles complete opposite.
-It apparently worked because their first single titled Come On reached #21 on the British music chart.
-Their second single, I wanna Be Your Man, was written by their “nemesis’” Paul McCartney and John Lennon and it happened to make it to the Top 15 on the charts.
+In case you were wondering, this version of the Rolling Stones included Jagger, Jones, Richards, Taylor (he came back), and Mick Avory who was on drums.
+Once again things got confusing when both Avory and Taylor were replaced by Tony Chapman and Bill Wyman, and then Chapman himself was replaced by Charlie Watts.
+(Dick Taylor went on to form a group that was fairly successful in the UK, The Pretty Things.)
+Soon after the Rolling Stones had an eight month residency at the Crawdaddy Club where they saw much success.
+New manager Andrew Loog Oldham took advantage of the Beatles sensation and marketed the Rolling Stones as the Beatles complete opposite.
+If the Beatles were peppy and pretty, the Stones would be bluesy and rough around the edges.
+It apparently worked, because their first single, titled "Come On," reached #21 on the British music chart.
+Their second single, "I Wanna Be Your Man," was actually written by their “nemeses’” Paul McCartney and John Lennon -- and it happened to make it to the Top 15 on the charts.

-The Rolling Stones’ third single, a remake of Buddy Holly’s Not Fade Away, was released a month after their second in January of 1964.
-Number three saw even more success with it literally making #3 on the British Charts and crossing over to the U.S. at #48.
-At this point it was safe to say that the Rolling Stones were officially a British sensation.
-A few months later in April they released their first album.
-Shortly after that they went on their first American tour which so happened to be a huge success.
-They had their first #1 hit with their cover of It’s All Over Now.
-The Stones continued to release music with the Five by Five EP that they recorded in Chicago.
-Popular seemed to be an understatement when describing the band seeing that the U.S. banning of their song Little Red Rooster led to riots.
-Hit after hit was produced and the world’s greatest rock n’ roll band was in full swing.
+The Rolling Stones’ third single, a remake of Buddy Holly’s "Not Fade Away," was released a month after their second, in January of 1964.
+This one saw even more success, reaching #3 on the British Charts and crossing over to the U.S. at #48.
+At this point, it was safe to say that the Rolling Stones were officially a British sensation.
+A few months later, in April 1964, they released their first album.
+Shortly after that they went on their first American tour -- unsurprisingly, a huge success.
+Though still overshadowed by the Beatles, there was no doubt that the Stones were a band on the rise and everything was breaking their way.

 Like it?
 Share with your friends!